AndrewRadev/blog/_posts/2016-03-09-building-a-better-gf-mapping.md

 cmap <buffer><script><expr> <Plug><cfile> rails#cfile('delegate')
 ```

-It maps the (fake) key sequence `<Plug><cfile>` to the expression `rails#cfile('delegate')` function.
+It maps the (fake) key sequence `<Plug><cfile>` to the expression `rails#cfile('delegate')`.
 Yes, `<Plug>` is a "key" of sorts.
 If you look at `:help <Plug>`, you'll discover that it "can be used for an internal mapping, which is not to be matched with any key sequence".
 If you follow some links, you'll also find it's "a special code that a typed key will never produce".

 In general, `<cfile>` is something that expands on the command line to the filename under the cursor, based on Vim's built-in rules for recognizing a filename.
 What Tim Pope does here is create a *new* expression, `<Plug><cfile>`, which expands to whatever `rails#cfile('delegate')` returns.